-As at 31 December 2016, total assets of the Group was HK\$103,113 million, representing an increase of 0.7% as compared with a corresponding balance of HK\$102,349 million as at 31 December 2015.
-Net assets attributable to equity holders of the Company was HK\$65,908 million as at 31 December 2016, representing a decrease of 4.2% from that as at 31 December 2015, mainly resulted from a decrease in fair value of the Group's available-for-sales financial assets and exchange differences from retranslation of foreign investments.
+As at 31 December 2017, total assets of the Group increased by 28.0% from HK\$103,113 million as at 31 December 2016 to HK\$131,951 million, mainly due to completion of acquisition of Shantou Port and the Hambantota port project during the year.
+Net assets attributable to equity holders of the Company was HK\$73,447 million as at 31 December 2017, representing an increase of 11.4% from that as at 31 December 2016, mainly resulted from the issue of shares under scrip dividend scheme and exchange differences from retranslation of foreign investments.

 In general, the Group's ports operation continued to yield stable cash inflow.
-However, due to the timing difference in dividend receipt from certain associates, whereby the distribution of dividend from an associated company, which was supposed to take place in the second half of 2014, was deferred to the first half of 2015, the Group's total net cash inflow from operating activities decreased by 16.9% year-onyear to HK\$5,552 million for the year ended 31 December 2016.
-As significantly higher capital expenditure on business acquisitions was incurred than last year, the Group has generated net cash outflow from investment activities of HK\$10,856 million for the year ended 31 December 2016, compare that to HK\$1,983 million in the previous year.
-The Group's net cash outflow from financing activities amounted to HK\$1,143 million during the year ended 31 December 2016, comparing to HK\$3,782 million in the previous year.
+The Group's total net cash inflow from operating activities for the year ended 31 December 2017 was HK\$5,757 million, an increase of 3.7% year on year.
+Due to an amount of HK\$8,739 million received from disposal of CIMC during the year and the fact that capital expenditure on business acquisitions was slightly lower than that of last year, the Group has generated net cash inflow of HK\$525 million from investment activities for the year ended 31 December 2017, as compared to a net cash outflow of HK\$10,856 million in the last year.
+The Group's net cash outflow from financing activities amounted to HK\$902 million for the year ended 31 December 2017, as compared to a net cash outflow of HK\$1,143 million in the last year.